jiegzhan/image-classification-rnn/README.md

  - This is a **multi-class image classification** problem.
  - The purpose of this project is to **classify MNIST into 10 classes**.
  - The model was built with **Recurrent Neural Network (RNN: LSTM)** on **Tensorflow**.

+### Data:

+  - The MNIST dataset was saved in the ./data/ directory.

 ### Train: